precice/dumux-adapter/docs/overview.md

 ## Supported features

-- Surface and volume coupling as represented respectively in the two tutorial cases [free-flow-over-porous-media](https://precice.org/tutorials-free-flow-over-porous-media-2d.html) and [two-scale-heat-conduction](https://precice.org/tutorials-two-scale-heat-conduction.html).
+- Surface and volume coupling as demonstrated in the two tutorial cases [free-flow-over-porous-media](https://precice.org/tutorials-free-flow-over-porous-media-2d.html) and [two-scale-heat-conduction](https://precice.org/tutorials-two-scale-heat-conduction.html).
 - The data types that can be communicated via the adapter is not limited.
 The user decides what data to send to preCICE under the data names in the adapter configuration.
 - In the configuration, one mesh can be set for each interface and multiple data can be read or written on each interface.
 Multiple interfaces can be configured.
 - Implicit coupling and manual subcycling are supported.